tomasbasham/ember-cli-analytics/README.md

 ### Trackable Mixin

 To track page views this addon provides a `trackable` mixin.
 This mixin should be used to augment the ember router and will invoke the `trackPage` method on each of the configured adapters.

-##### <a name="trackable-example"></a>Example:
+##### Trackable Example

 ```JavaScript
 // app/router.js